|Fastest Growing Market:||North America|

-The human microbiome is the aggregate of all microbiomes that reside on or within human tissues and biofluids, along with the corresponding anatomical sites in which they reside, including the skin, mammary glands, placenta, seminal fluid, uterus, ovarian follicles, lung, saliva, oral mucosa, conjunctiva, and gastrointestinal tract.
+The human microbiome, the full array of microorganisms (the microbiota) that live on and in humans, and, more specifically, the collection of microbial genomes that contribute to the broader genetic portrait, or metagenome, of a human.
 The human microbiome market is segmented by application (therapeutics and diagnostics), disease (obesity, diabetes, autoimmune disorder, cancer, gastrointestinal disorders, central nervous system disorders, and other diseases), product (probiotics, prebiotics, symbiotic, and other products), and geography (North America, Europe, Asia-Pacific, Middle-East and Africa, and South America).
 The market report also covers the estimated market sizes and trends for 17 different countries across major regions, globally.
 The report offers the value (in USD million) for the above segments.

 |Central Nervous System Disorders|